Privacy and Data Protection Policies

 When do we collect data?

-Vital Xposure advertises paid and voluntary roles via online channels and a detailed recruitment pack for each role is hosted on our website.
+Vital Xposure advertises paid and voluntary roles and places to participation programmes via online channels and a detailed information pack for each role and place is hosted on our website.

 - is used for statistics and diversity data monitoring